CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/AdvantageAndDisadvantage.md

 ## Advantage

-Advantage is gained when you circumstance favors a character.
+Advantage is gained when circumstance favors a character.
 For any dice rolled, 3's count as a success for that roll.

 ## Disadvantage